PRZEWODNIK DLA WNIOSKODAWCY W PROGRAMIE MAB

 No significant funding is provided for infrastructure or large-scale equipment.

 IRAP does not provide funding for building new infrastructure and significant equipment purchases therefore, for many scientists and in many fields, a partnership with a local, Polish institution which will provide the space and equipment, is necessary.
 The partnership can also involve joint actions relating to doctoral or other research cooperation projects.

 The Foundation is happy to provide any assistance applicants may require in finding and contacting appropriate partners in Poland.

-The International Research Agenda is a research programme that defines a challenge (problem) of a scientific or socio-economic nature (within the National Smart Specialisations framework) as well as an innovative approach to dealing with it.
-The solution should be novel and competitive enough to guarantee the IRAP centre the position of a global leader.
+The International Research Agenda is a research programme that defines a challenge (problem) of a scientific or socio-economic nature (within the National Smart Specialisations framework) and the working method and approach to dealing with the challenge, and that provides a substantial basis for the establishment of a research centre.

 The first Research Agenda is created by the Applicant(s) in cooperation with partner institutions, in particular the foreign partner unit described below.

 The strategic foreign partner of the project is a foreign research centre (public or private), which conducts scientific research at a world-class level, has vast experience of application research and meets top professional and organizational standards.

 - joint implementation of good practice on work organization, commercialization of research work results and conduct of research

 - delegating representatives to the IRAP International Scientific Committee